Device Clinic Management—Part 4: Monitoring Non-Wireless Device Patients

 You may have a wireless or non-wireless cardiac monitoring device implanted.
 To learn whether your device is wireless or non-wireless, or how to pair, connect, and troubleshoot your wireless monitor, visit our PaceMate Patient Portal to find your specific remote monitoring equipment user guide and manufacturer manual.

-It is important to the PaceMate communications team to provide a seamless cardiac remote monitoring experience for you.
+It is important to the PaceMate patient services team to provide a seamless cardiac remote monitoring experience for you.
 The following tips will help your doctor, clinic, and PaceMate monitor your heart.

 PaceMate Patient Support*